 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-Chenequa Village Trustee Jo Ann Villavicencio once again hosted a bird walk to celebrate International Migratory Bird Day at her home on May 13, 2017.
+Chenequa Village President Jo Ann Villavicencio once again hosted a bird walk to celebrate International Migratory Bird Day at her home on May 12, 2018.
 Guests walked through woodland, meadow, and shoreline habitats to count the various bird species found in each of those habitats.
-This was the fifth bird walk held at the Villavicencio home and interested birders should keep early May in mind for future bird walks.
+This was the sixth bird walk held at the Villavicencio home and interested birders should keep early May in mind for future bird walks.